 Checking the turbocharger guide vane drive

-1. Let the engine cool down.
+1. Allow the engine to cool.

 2. Disconnect the vacuum hose from the actuator.